-Our plan for the day was to visit Zoomarine – a nearby theme park based roughly on marine life, but actually containing a lot of additional bits dedicated to birds of prey, wave pools and over-consumption of not-entirely-healthy foodstuffs.
+Our plan for the day was to visit Zoomarine – a nearby theme park based roughly on marine life, but actually also containing a lot of birds of prey, wave pools and over-consumption of not-entirely-healthy foodstuffs.

 We bought our entry tickets from tour rep, which I have to admit I wasn’t so sure about, but when we arrived it all worked just fine.
 We didn’t have to queue to get in at all.

-It was late enough that we mooched about a bit and then went to get a drink.
-After this we retired to the tropical bird display, which I personally thought was the best bit.
+When we arrived it was late enough that we could justify it being time to go for a drink.
+After this, we retired to the tropical bird display, which I personally thought was the best bit.
 There was a bit of a presentation, some audience participation, and some brightly coloured avians of various persuasions.

-We had an interesting lunch in one of the cafes, which involved a fair amount of queuing and some fairly mediocre and relatively expensive food, after which we shot of for an early seat at the dolphin show.
+We had an interesting lateish lunch in one of the cafes.
+It involved a fair amount of queuing and some fairly mediocre but somehow still expensive food.

-We then had an hour before the next scheduled show of the sea lions, so we went to see the crocodiles and alligators, and then went for a ride round on their big wheel and their swingy pirate boat.
-And then we had ice creams.
+We then had an hour before the next scheduled show of the sea lions, so we went to see the crocodiles and alligators and then went for a ride around on the big wheel and the swingy pirate boat.
+And we had ice cream.

 We arrived early for the sea lion show too, but I was quite disappointed in this.
 It didn’t seem as impressive or well planned out as the similar event we’d seen at Deltapark Neeltje Jans the year before.